Comparing Unlike Mixed Fractions Worksheets

-- Determine if the fractions are greater than, less than, or equal
+- Practice Worksheet - Determine if the fractions are greater than, less than, or equal to each other.

 - Matching Worksheet - Match the filled segmented pies with their fractions.